mortenson/lexical-collab-stream/README.md

 ## Credit

-This repository is cloned from `@lexical/react-rich-example`, `src/Collab` and `server.ts` contain the custom code for this demo.
+`examples/client` is cloned from `@lexical/react-rich-example`, the original LICENSE file is included even though some (minor) modifications have been made.